LENOX -- Who is the more conscience-stricken sister, Fiordiligi or Dorabella?

 In the joint BSO-Tanglewood Music Center Orchestra program, Nelsons will conduct the student orchestra in bits from the Strauss opera, with Sophie Bevan as Sophie and Angela Denoke as the Marschallin.
 It's mostly uncharted territory for Leonard -- her first time to sing under Nelsons, and an infrequent sally into "Rosenkavalier" excerpts.

 At 32, combining a luscious voice and good looks, Leonard has conquered the Met and other principal opera houses in such roles as Dorabella, Cherubino and Rosina.
-On her website, she says that if she weren't a singer, she'd be an anthropologist.

 Which, with her on the other end of the phone, leads to the question: Is there a connection between exploring characters in strange cultures in far-off lands and exploring characters in the strange culture called opera?